Before You Begin

 Exploring the Sample

-The Title Storage Sample is a simple file explorer for the cloud storage associated with your product.
+The Player Data Storage Sample is a simple file explorer for the cloud storage associated with your user account.
 You can log in or out with your account.
-While logged in, you can browse, download, and view the files associated with your product.
-If you have tagged any files through the Dev Portal, you can perform queries based on those tags.
+While logged in, you can browse through the files associated with your account, and upload, download, duplicate, or delete those files.

-To get started with the Title Storage Sample, locate the Title Storage panel on the right side of the user interface and log in by entering your Host Address and User Credentials (from the Developer Authentication Tool) and pressing the Log In button.
+To get started with the Player Data Storage Sample, locate the Player Data panel on the right side of the user interface and log in by entering your Host Address and User Credentials (from the Developer Authentication Tool) and pressing the Log In button.

-After logging in, you will be able to query, download, and view the files associated with your product, if any exist.
-The Log In button will change to Log Out, and the user interface for interacting with your files will become available.
+After logging in, the Player Data panel will display the list of files associated with your user account, if any exist.
+The Log In button will change to Log Out, and the buttons at the top of the panel will become active.
+The following features are available:

 The Console Panel

 Log output from the program's operation, including the results of console commands, will appear in the text area at the top of the Console panel, which appears on the lower-left side of the user interface.
-In addition to pressing the buttons in the Title Storage panel, you can type in console commands at the bottom of the Console panel.
+In addition to clicking the buttons in the Player Data panel, you can type in console commands at the bottom of the Console panel.

 The following commands are supported: